bitcoinops/bitcoinops.github.io/_topics/en/transaction-pinning.md

   - title: "OP_EXPIRE opcode proposed that may help mitigate transaction pinning of HTLCs"
     url: /en/newsletters/2023/10/25/#op-expire

+  - title: Discussion about the costs of pinning when v3 transaction relay policies are used
+    url: /en/newsletters/2024/01/03/#v3-transaction-pinning-costs

 ## Optional.
 Same format as "primary_sources" above
 see_also:
    - title: CPFP carve out